-Looking for a business analyst job?
+Interested in a business analyst job?
 You may have noticed business analysis qualifications are needed for such roles.
-But which certificate should you go for?
-And how do you achieve such certification?
+But which BA certificate should you go for?
+And how do you achieve BA certification?
 This article explores three business analysis accreditation bodies and the certificates they offer from beginner to expert.
-You’ll become a qualified business analyst in no time!

-Business analysis is an important function in companies nowadays, as it helps stakeholders decide the right business solutions for their organisation.
-As business analysis is so crucial, companies will ensure they recruit business analysts with the appropriate experience and accredited qualifications.
+Business analysis is an important function nowadays, as it helps stakeholders decide the right business solutions for their organisation.
+As business analysis is so crucial, organisations will ensure they recruit business analysts with the appropriate experience and accredited qualifications.

 You can study business analysis and gain a professional certification with any of these three accreditation bodies:

 - BCS (The Charted Institute of IT)

 - IIBA® (The International Institute of Business Analysis)

 We will now explain what each of these institutions offer and the differences between them.